Emma922/Olist-Project/README.md

 ### Overview of Findings

-Asprice Makeup showed steady growth earlier in the year, but recent sales dropped sharply by up to 83%.
-The analysis indicates that the absence of a loyalty program, weak marketing focus, limited promotions, and lack of wholesale channels contributed to this decline.
+Olist showed steady growth month by month.
+The analysis indicates a strong market presence with dominance in Sao Paulo (SP), Minas Gerais (MG), and Rio de Janeiro (RJ).
+Additionally, lack of customer loyalty, and logistic problems are key issues that prevent Olist to develop a better sales numbers.
+Furthermore, there is observed the pareto rule in sales performance for categories and sellers, which means that Olist rely heavily on a few categories and sellers.

 Key insights include: